Bing Banff Boom – part 2

 What Kind of Rocks make up the Canadian Rockies?

-Now that we have an idea of what kind of mountains we can see the Rockies, it seems reasonable to ask what kind of rocks comprise them and, since I’m starting the trip in Canada, the logical place to start the answer is in the Canadian Rockies.
+Now that we have an idea of what kind of mountains we can see in the Rockies, it seems reasonable to ask what kind of rocks comprise them and, since I’m starting the trip in Canada, the logical place to start the answer is in the Canadian Rockies.

 The Rockies rose up during a period known as the Laramide Orogeny which began in the late Cretaceous period, 70 to 80 million years ago, and ended in the Tertiary some 35 to 55 million years ago.
 (Orogeny is the mountain building process.
 The word joins two Greek roots – ‘oros’ meaning mountain and ‘genesis’ meaning creation.
 Typically orogenesis folds and deforms the earth’s crust compressing it to form mountains.)
-Fortunately, the process involved in raising the Canadian Rockies is less of a puzzle than the one that that gave rise to the U.S. range of the same name and which involves an overlapping orogen called the Sevier Orogeny.
+Fortunately, the process involved in raising the Canadian Rockies is less of a puzzle than the one that gave rise to the U S range of the same name and which involves an overlapping orogen called the Sevier Orogeny.

 Thirty to fifty million years prior to the start of the Laramide Orogeny, in the mid-Cretaceous, much of what is now North America was covered by a huge inland sea that geologists label the Western Interior Seaway.
 Throughout most of its existence the sea was relatively shallow with an average depth of 183 meters.
 In what is known as a flat slab subduction, the Farallon tectonic plate pushed against the North American plate opening relatively shallow depressions that allowed the waters of the Arctic Ocean and Gulf of Mexico to mix.
 (Subduction is a geological process that takes place at convergent boundaries of tectonic plates where one plate moves under another and is either forced down or sinks due to gravity into the mantle.
 Regions where this process occurs are known as subduction zones.)